andaze/WebCorporate/content/services/ai/index.en.md

 * Based on the know-how cultivated over many years in the AI and forecasting domains, our specialized AI team contributes not only to proof of concept, but also to further business expansion and profitability.

-* Andaz, which has been responsible for practical application of AI in various industries, provides a shared team of specialists in various fields.
+* Andaze, which has been responsible for practical application of AI in various industries, provides a shared team of specialists in various fields.

 ### (2) Advanced AI development cultivated on the frontlines of new business

 * AI implementation in business is a form of handling large amounts of data.
-Therefore, Andazehas acquired ISO27001 information security management system.
+Therefore, Andaze has acquired ISO27001 information security management system.
 We provide an environment that achieves ideal performance.

 * We employ the open source AI development framework ML.NET to model machine learning with speed.